Gkiokan/limehome-coding-challenge/README.md

 In both views are two buttons.
 Detail and Check-In.
 Details is not used yet but I got great Ideas for it.
 By Check-In I mean like more Info or get into the place information.

+On the Place-info view you get a nice and simple Bootstrap Slider with all the Photos in it.

-Also the frontend have a Profile Backend.
-A little overview area about profile information and thats it.
+Also the frontend have a User Backend.
+A little overview area about Profile information and thats it.

+Checkout the BookingForm alert message when data policy is not accepted.

+Login is possible though username or email.